wgerlach/AWE_develop/README.md

-### Statically compile AWE and create minimal docker images of AWE worker and server
+### Statically compile AWE (and optionally create minimal docker images of AWE worker and server)

+These instructions show how to use a normal AWE Docker image as factory environment to statically compile the AWE binaries and

 Execution environment for this script is a default AWE worker (client) container, e.g.:
 ```bash